WHY CHOOSE A PROFESSIONAL COURSE?

 Attending a vocational course will help to enhance your career path in Canada!
 This program allows you to obtain a certificate in the field you prefer.
 For example, marketing, business and hospitality.
-Vocational courses allow you to obtain a certificate in various fields including marketing, business and hospitality.
-During the course you will have access to a paid internship in a company.
+During the course, you will have access to a paid internship in a company.
 Enrolment also gives you the opportunity to obtain a work permit (20 hours per week).

 What is meant by “college” and “professional courses”?